Sulice/Listen/README.md

 - Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause(). [when rapidly doing next/previous]
 - playlists ?
 - add keyboard shortcut to center view on current song
+- replay button at the end of list